 - Receipt for paid application fee (code Migraciones 07568; S/.162.50 in 2022)

 - Antecedentes policiales, penales y judiciales (Police clearance certificate, criminal record and judicial matters check) issued in the country of origin and, if the applicant lived in another country before coming to Peru, in the country of residence covering the last 5 years (*) (**)

-- For students: Enrollment certification issued by a recognized Peruvian educational institution
+- For students: Enrollment certification issued by the recognized Peruvian educational institution

-- For exchange students: Official letter from the foreign university or higher education institution (*)
+- For exchange students: Official letter from the Peruvian host university or higher education institution

 - For interns: Official letter from the Peruvian company

 - Proof of sufficient financial resources or sworn statement stating that you (in case of minors, the parents) have sufficient financial resources to fund your studies or internship in Peru